 - Video uploads and downloads can be frustrating.

-Having said that, Google docs and Google Drive are completely different applications, but they work harmoniously together and can provide a very effective collaboration platform for users in any area of the world.
+Having said that, Google Docs and Google Drive are completely different applications, but they can work together and can help you provide a very interesting collaboration platform to all users from around the globe.

 Although Google Drive and Google Docs share various differences and similarities, they both are extremely helpful and have become one of the most unavoidable tools of the present remote+ environment.